At least 10 dead in mass shooting at Buffalo supermarket

 The shooting came little more than a year after a March 2021 attack at a King Soopers grocery in Boulder, Colorado, that killed 10 people.
 Investigators have not released any information about why they believe the man charged in that attack targeted the supermarket.

-Associated Press reporter Eric Tucker in Washington contributed to this report.
+Associated Press reporters John Wawrow in Buffalo and Eric Tucker in Washington contributed to this report.
 Balsamo reported from Washington and Collins reported from Hartford, Connecticut.

 Credit: Joshua Bessex